headpoolnumerique/IRAD-CryptoKit/FONTLOG.md

 Basic Font Information
 --------------------------

 CryptoKit is a monospace font of pictograms conceived to explain blockchain technologies and web3 ecosystem.
 The drawing is based on the IBM Plex family.

+Type Design: Océane Juvin

 SIL Open Font License (OFL)